eleme/dna/README.md

 # dna
 ### [中文文档👉](./README_CN.md)
 ### [相关文章](https://juejin.im/post/5e5f1d41518825495b29a05b)
+dart native access.
 A lightweight dart to native super channel plugin, You can use it to invoke any native code directly in dart code.

 Supported Platform(Language):